anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I don't want to achieve immortality through my work...
-I want to achieve it through not dying.
+Quote: I am of the opinion that my life belongs to the community, and as long as I live it is my privilege to do for it whatever I can.

-By: Woody Allen
+By: Bernard Shaw